pazhaniapa/know-your-candidate/README.md

      Printed to console
 ```

-### Agent 1 — `getCandidateInfoAgent`
+### Candidate Lookup — `Tools.getCandidateList`

-- Backed by **Gemini 2.5 Flash** via the Koog framework.
-- Has access to a single Koog `ToolSet` (`Tools.getCandidateList`) that loads all four party JSON files from the JVM classpath and returns them as combined JSON.
-- Given a constituency name, it identifies matching candidates across DMK, AIADMK, TVK, and NTK.
+- Scans all `.json` files in the `candidates-info/` resource directory at runtime.
+- Searches each file concurrently using coroutines.
+- Returns a `JsonObject` mapping each party filename to its matching candidate.

-### Agent 2 — `getWebSearchAgent`
+### Web Search Agent — `getWebSearchAgent`

-- Also backed by **Gemini 2.5 Flash**.
+- Backed by **Ollama** running **gemma4:26b** locally (requires Ollama running on `localhost:11434`).
 - For each candidate, it spawns `npx -y tavily-mcp@0.1.3` as a child process and communicates with it over **stdio MCP transport**.
+- All candidate searches run in parallel via `CoroutineScope(Dispatchers.IO)`.
 - Uses live Tavily search results to summarise the candidate's publicly available background.

 ---

 ## Candidate Data

-Party JSON files are bundled as classpath resources under `src/main/resources/`.
+Party JSON files are bundled as classpath resources under `src/main/resources/candidates-info/`.
 Each file is a flat JSON array of objects with the shape:

 ```json
 { "candidate_name": "...", "constituency": "...", "party_name": "..." }
 ```

+Current parties covered: DMK, TVK, AIADMK, NTK, INC, BJP, MDMK, DMDK, PMK, AMMK.

 ---